chuiqin/irGSEA/README.md

                                method = c("AUCell","UCell","singscore",
                                           "ssgsea", "JASMINE", "viper"))
 #> Calculate differential gene set : AUCell
-#> For a (much!) faster implementation of the Wilcoxon Rank Sum Test,
-#> (default method for FindMarkers) please install the presto package
-#> --------------------------------------------
-#> install.packages('devtools')
-#> devtools::install_github('immunogenomics/presto')
-#> --------------------------------------------
-#> After installation of presto, Seurat will automatically use the more
-#> efficient implementation (no further action necessary).
-#> This message will be shown once per session
 #> Finish!
 #> Calculate differential gene set : UCell
 #> Finish!